 Vincent is an old Vietnam vet whose stubbornly hedonistic ways have left him without money or a future.
 Things change when his new next-door neighbor's son, Oliver, needs a babysitter and Vince is willing enough for a fee.
 From that self-serving act, an unexpected friendship forms as Vincent and Oliver find so much of each other's needs through each other.
 As Vincent mentors Oliver in street survival and other worldly ways, Oliver begins to see more in the old man than just his foibles.
 When life takes a turn for the worse for Vincent, both them find the best in each other than no one around them suspects.
 Written by

 Kenneth Chisholm (firstname.lastname@example.org)

 So this Irish guy knocks on this lady's door and says, you know, "Have you got any, uh...
 Any, uh... work for me?"
 And she says, "Um, well, you now, as a matter of fact, you could paint the porch."
-But two hours later, he comes back and says, "I'm finished, ma'am, but just for your information, it's not a Porsche, it's a BMW."
+'Bout two hours later, the guy comes back and says, "I've finished, ma'am, but just for your information, it's not a porch, it's a BMW."

 [bar patrons stunned]

 The credits play over a scene with Vincent trying to have a cigarette in his backyard and then later watering the lawn.
 See more »

 Greetings again from the darkness.
 Moments after Bill Murray's Vincent cracks a rare on screen "Chico and the Man" reference, we get our first glimpse of scrawny Oliver (newcomer Jaeden Lieberher), and we immediately know where this story is headed.
 The fact that we never lose interest is thanks to Mr. Murray, the rest of the cast and writer/director Theodore Melfi (his first feature film).